MLResearchAtOSRAM/OsCINN/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Since the scope of this package is quite narrow, it is best to follow the [Introduction.ipynb](https://github.com/MLResearchAtOSRAM/OsCINN/blob/master/Introduction.ipynb).
+The package provides encapsulates the functionality provided by the FrEIA package to make it easy to replicate the results of the publication [[1](#1)].
+It is of course possible to use the architecture for other 1D problems to but then, it might be wise to implement the networks yourself in order to gain access to the full capabilities of conditional Invertible Neural Networks.

 ### Prerequisites

 You only need a running Python environment with Python >= 3.7.
-Its recommended to use Conda to set up an environment
+Its recommended to use [Conda](https://www.anaconda.com/products/distribution) to set up the environment.

 ### Installation